prs-eth/ResDepth/README.md

 ```

-<a name="myfootnote1">[1]</a>: C. Stucker, K. Schindler, ResDepth: Learned residual stereo reconstruction, in: Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2020, pp. 707-716.
+[^1]: C. Stucker, K. Schindler, ResDepth: Learned residual stereo reconstruction, in: Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2020, pp. 707-716.